hpc-workshops/carpentrycon-lightning-talk/README.md

 the three [Community and More][comm] panels, with live Q&A following the screening of all five lightning talks comprising the session.

+The slides are rendered by GitHub Pages at [hpc-workshops.github.io/carpentrycon-lightning-talk][slides].
-To view the slides, please open [hpc-carpentry.html](hpc-carpentry.html) in your browser; press "P" to toggle presenter mode.
+Press "P" to toggle presenter mode.

 This presentation was written and recorded by Trevor Keller on behalf of the HPC Carpentry community.
 The members involved in CarpentryCon'22 session